SurrealEmil/Portfolio-site/README.md

     is now experiencing issues.

 Efforts are underway to identify the root causes of these issues and implement appropriate solutions to ensure the seamless functioning of the portfolio website.

+## Update on Website Issues

+It appears that the issues with the website have resolved themselves, likely due to GitHub Pages needing additional time to settle in.

+## Will make a new update

+When i fix the 404 problem or If It fixes Itself with time i will make an other update.